wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ## Try It Out!

-Try out and use Wasmi today via various different ways:
+Try out and use Wasmi today in various ways:

 - 📚 As library dependency via the [`wasmi` crate](https://crates.io/crates/wasmi).
 - 🖥 Using its CLI application by installing the [`wasmi_cli` crate](https://crates.io/crates/wasmi_cli) using `cargo install wasmi_cli`.